Identifying and dealing with the sliding syndrome

 Discovering the sliding syndrome:

 French geriatrician Jean Carrié initially described the characteristics of the sliding syndrome as "a process of involution and senescence taken to its most complete state."
 Later attributed, the term "sliding" symbolizes a gradual deterioration in the patient's condition, often likened to a feeling of slipping away.
-This syndrome, sometimes referred to as "unconscious suicide," affects 1% to 4% of hospitalized individuals over 70, particularly those who are frail, with an average age around 80.
+This syndrome, sometimes referred to as "unconscious suicide," affects 1% to 4% of hospitalized individuals over 70, particularly those who are frail, with an average age of around 80.

 Recognizing the signs: